farrisric/npl/docs/train_top.rst

         return training_set

-This function initializes an EMTCalculator and creates a list of nanoparticles based on the given parameters.
-Each nanoparticle's energy is computed and stored in the training set.
+Here, we define the stoichiometry for our nanoparticles and generate a training set containing 40 nanoparticles.

 .. code-block:: python

     stoichiometry = {'Pt': 55, 'Au': 24}
     training_set = create_octahedron_training_set(40, 5, 1, stoichiometry)

-Here, we define the stoichiometry for our nanoparticles and generate a training set containing 40 nanoparticles.
+We initialize the TopologicalFeatureClassifier to compute the topological features for each nanoparticle in the training set.

 .. code-block:: python